 Probably not.
 Most cases of ED are caused by physical problems alone or in combination with emotional ones.

 Just about any medical condition that affects your nerves or blood vessels could hurt your ability to have erections.
 High blood pressure, heart disease, multiple sclerosis, and diabetes can all lead to ED.
-In fact, as many as 60% of men with diabetes find themselves in that situation.
+In fact, over 50% of men with diabetes find themselves in that situation.